ACCESSORY TO MURDER CHARGES IN PHOENIX, AZ

 Punishments of accomplices depend on both the crime committed and the form in which the accomplice helped.
 For example, you drive the getaway car for a burglar.
 Even though you did not physically commit the burglary, you will still be charged with burglary.
 This is punishable with a prison sentence between 3 and 12 years.
 You still arrived at the crime scene and aided in the commission of the crime.

 Keep in mind, however, that Enmund v.
 Florida holds that accomplices may not be convicted of the death penalty.
-This holds true if they did not take a life, attempt to take a life, or intend to take a life, even if they are present at the murder.
+This holds true if they did not take a life, attempt to take a life, or intend to take a life, even if they were present at the murder.

 Phoenix Defense Lawyer for Accessory to Murder Charges